Hostel (film series)

-Hostel film series, consists of American splatter-horror films, including two theatrical movies, and one straight-to-home release film.
-The plot centers around a Slovakia criminal organization that lures innocent foreigners into their hostels, where they have wealthy sadists bid upon them for torture and murder.
+Hostel is an American horror film series that consists of three films, including two theatrical films, and one straight-to-home release film.
+Created by Eli Roth, the plot centers around a Slovakian criminal organization that lures innocent foreigners into their hostels, where wealthy sadists bid upon them for torture and murder.
 Over the course of the films, the hierarchy of the cult group is revealed to operate internationally.

-The original movie starring Jay Hernandez was met with mixed critical reception, though it was success at the box office.
-The second installment was met with an even more divided critical response, and though it earned less than its predecessor it earned a profit for the studios.
+The original film starring Jay Hernandez was met with mixed critical reception, although it was a success at the box office.
+The second film was met with an even more divided critical response; even though it earned less than its predecessor, it earned a profit for the studios.
 The third film was released to more positive reviews from critics than the previous movies, although its monetary statistics regarding sales on home media are not disclosed.

 Films

-Hostel (2006)
+Hostel (2005)

 Paxton and Josh spend their summer after graduating college traveling the various countries in Europe.
 Exploring all manner of debaucherous activities, they befriend an Icelandic tourist named Óli.
-One night they trio are locked out of their hotel, and visit an apartment of a local named Alexei.
+One night the trio are locked out of their hotel, and visit an apartment of a local named Alexei.
 After being told of a hostel run by seductive women in Slovakia, the friends make the journey to the rumored location.
 Upon arrival they are pleased to find that Alexei's story was true, a location overrun by nude foreign women.
 As they engage in various sexual encounters, over time they soon begin to question the intentions of the establishment.
 As Óli goes missing, the friends attempt to investigate his disappearance.
-When they are drugged by a pair of women that they had been associating in a sex-based relationship, they individually awaken to a horrific underground torture event, lead by a secret organization.
-The company allows wealthy individuals to pay large amounts of money to torture, maim, and kill abducted innocent tourists.
+When they are drugged by a pair of women with whom they had been associating in a sex-based relationship, they individually awaken to a horrific underground torture event, led by a secret organization.
+The company allows wealthy individuals to pay large sums of money to torture, maim, and kill abducted innocent tourists.
 Unwittingly finding themselves a part of the cult's activities, Paxton and Josh must fight for survival in the nightmare they've awoken in, or die by a series of gory events.